-- Students are expected to read the assigned chapters from this text before the class meeting. - The text is available on closed reserve at Odegaard library. - We will occasionally watch segments from a PBS documentary titled "Do You Speak American?".
+- Students are expected to read the assigned chapters from this text. - The text is available as an e-book or on closed reserve at Odegaard library. - We will occasionally watch segments from a PBS documentary titled "Do You Speak American?".
 This DVD series is available for viewing at online and at the Media Center in Suzzalo.